-Maternal-Neonatal Nursing Syllabus Contract
+C-20 Ma oplies Technology to Task-understands overall intent and proper procedures for setup and operation of equipment aintains and Troubleshoots Equipment-prevents, identifies, or solves problems with equipment, including ers and other technologies.
+Schedule on Blackboard Anatomy and Physiology Syllabus Contract Print Name: I have read and understand the Maternal-Neonatal Nursing Syllabus and schedule.
+I have had the opportunity to ask questions.
+I understand the course requirements and expectations.
+I understand that this information is VITAL to my success as a vocational nurse.
+I understand that I study DAILY and review weekly so that this information is mastered.
+I commit to this course and commit to daily study as I prepare to become a vocational nursing student.
+I understand that I am not just studying for exams, but that I am studying for the day when I stand between my patient and harm or death.

-Print Name: schedule.
-I have course requireme is VITAL to my s understand the Maternal-Neonatal Nursing Syllabus and had the opportunity to ask questions.
-I understand the nts and expectations.
-I understand that this information access as a vocational nurse.
-I understand that I study weekly so that this information is mastered. vocational nursi ourse and commit to daily study as I prepare to become of g student.
-I understand that I am not just studying for am studying for the day when I stand between my to or death.
-Signed: Date:
+Date: